 1970, read ‘Homage to a Mountain’ at Tony Bennett’s ‘Poetry Club’ when lecturing at Armidale Teachers’ College (c.
 1970).
 Tony later published my Anthology and New Collected Poems through his Kardoorair Press (2002 and 2012).

 1968, planted two Lord Howe Island banyan trees at East Wardell, between the northern tip of Cabbage Tree Island and Meaney’s Lane, between the river and the road.
-The northern-most tree (‘Ed’s tree’, with a brass plaque several metres up its trunk) was planted opposite the fibro cottage where I spent my first five years (where the original pioneer homestead had been built).
+The northern-most tree (‘Ed’s tree’, with a brass plaque containing an etched poem (1990s) several metres up its trunk) was planted opposite the fibro cottage where I spent my first five years (where the original pioneer ‘log cabin’ homestead had been built, of vertical split slabs of the stems of cabbage palms), then in the ‘middle of nowhere’, when the river was the only road.
+An original wooden sign (1968), had long since rotted away.
 The southern tree was christened ‘Jim’s tree’ in 2004 (on our trip up north).

 1967, part of an Art Exhibition Goldstein Hall, when at Phillip Baxter College, University of New South Wales (sold three paintings, ‘In Search of Truth’ (to Joe Cassidy, Philip Baxter College), ‘Convent Garden’ (to someone in Psychology department, UNSW) and The Flower that Has Bloomed Forever Dies (to Professor George, Physics Department UNSW, purchased back, and later destroyed)).